Thank you for your interest in Southern Ontario Dental College, located in Ancaster, Ontario.

 A personal statement of 500-600 words in length must be submitted by the applicant and should describe all of the following:

-Your academic, extra-curricular, and/or professional preparation for a career in dental hygiene
+- Your academic, extra-curricular, and/or professional preparation for a career in dental assisting or dental hygiene

-Your reasons for wanting to enroll in the dental hygiene program
+- Your reasons for wanting to enroll in the dental assisting or dental hygiene program

 Applicants are required to submit two letters of recommendation: one academic recommendation from a science instructor/teacher, a counsellor, or an advisor; and one from a healthcare professional, preferably a dentist or dental hygienist.
 The letter of recommendation should reflect on the applicant’s personal and professional attributes, and on the applicant’s suitability to pursue studies and a career in dental hygiene.
 All letters of recommendation must be placed in a sealed envelope with the author’s signature across the seal to ensure confidentiality.